-Combine tomatoes, shallots (to taste), jalapeño (to taste), 1 tsp. lime zest, and half the cilantro (reserve remaining for garnish) in a small mixing bowl.
+Combine tomatoes, shallot (to taste), jalapeño (to taste), 1 tsp. lime zest, and half the cilantro (reserve remaining for garnish) in a mixing bowl.

-Stir together with ¼ tsp. salt and 1 Tbsp. lime juice (reserve remaining for steaks).
+Stir together with 1 Tbsp. lime juice (reserve remaining for steaks) and ¼ tsp. salt.

 Set aside and allow flavors to marry, stirring every few minutes to marinate evenly.